man > btrfs-quota(8)

 The commands under btrfs quota are used to affect the global status of quotas of a btrfs

 filesystem.
-The quota groups (qgroups) are managed by the subcommand btrfs qgroup(8).
+The quota groups (qgroups) are managed by the subcommand btrfs-qgroup(8).

-Qgroups are different than the traditional user quotas and designed to track shared
+Qgroups are different than the traditional user quotas and designed to track shared and

-CONCEPTS for a detailed description.
+CEPTS for a detailed description.

 PERFORMANCE IMPLICATIONS

-When quotas are activated, they affect all extent processing, which takes a performance
+When quotas are activated, they affect all extent processing, which takes a performance hit.

 STABILITY STATUS

-The qgroup implementation has turned out to be quite difficult as it affects the core of
+The qgroup implementation has turned out to be quite difficult as it affects the core of the

 HIERARCHICAL QUOTA GROUP CONCEPTS